 Each major is required to fulfill divisional distribution requirements by completing three of the following:

-1. Anthropology 211 and one additional upper-division anthropology course.
+1. Anthropology 211 and either Anthropology 201 or one additional upper-division anthropology course.

 2. Any two one-unit Reed College economics courses, or the equivalent.

 3. Any two one-unit Reed College history courses, or the equivalent.

 4. Sociology 211 and one other sociology course.

 5. One introductory political science course (220, 240, 260, or 280) and any other course in political science, but no more than one course from Political Science 280–298 and 380–415.